 Creating an Inclusive and Diverse Workspace

 An inclusive and diverse workspace goes way beyond the representation of gender.
 However, it is a good point for starting.
-After all, the women-led organizations and teams are about 17% likely to be confident about creating inclusive culture successfully.
+After all, women-led organizations and teams are about 17% likely to be confident about creating inclusive culture successfully.

 Below are a few ways of developing a bias-free and inclusive process: